Rashmi96/perzonix-hackathon/artifacts/demo/README.md

-Please find the attached PPT presentation and demo video, which provide an in-depth overview of the project, including key features, architecture, and a live demonstration of its functionality.
-Let us know if you have any questions or need further details!
+Please find the attached PPT presentation and demo video, which provides an in-depth overview of the project, including key features, architecture, and a live demonstration of its functionality.

 ## Demo
 PPT Deck: [Recommendation_system.pptx](Recommendation_system.pptx)